 - avoiding alcohol, caffeine, and tobacco

-- using a humidifier in your bedroom overnight
+- using a humidifier in your bedroom when you sleep

 - taking over-the-counter saliva substitutes